 The year 2017 is all about marketing, whether it is as out there as video marketing or as indirect as influencer marketing, the latter becoming a vital part of brands’ marketing strategy and one of the most influential in 2017.
 That’s why businesses are not shying away paying high amounts to influencers.
-We have already talked about video marketing in our last blog.
-However today we are going to focus on what’s influencing the social media the most.
+We have already talked about video marketing on our last blog.
+Today, we are going to focus on what’s influencing the social media the most.

 What is Influencer Marketing?

 Influencer marketing is a type of marketing which directs a brand’s message to a larger target group using some key people/leaders known as “influencers”, rather than approaching them directly.

 We have tapped into an era where most of our target audience is online, going through pages of their favourite stars and liking their posts.
 This is where influencer marketing comes in, silently and circuitously.
 Most of the time we don’t even know it!
 That’s the beauty of it & that’s how its scope is undying.
 Your favourite star says something, and you obviously believe it!
 There is no denying, no second thoughts, and no double checks required!
 If they say they love their XYZ brand jeans, you obviously would want to buy a pair for yourself.
 That’s how it is done!
 That’s how it has changed the way brands are marketing their product.

 How it’s Connected to other Ways of Marketing

 Influencer marketing comes together with content marketing and social media marketing, wherein social media is the agent and content is the matter, while the influencer merely plays a role of a force that has the capacity of discursively kicking off the product.
 Most influencers use their social media channels to spread the word through relevant content, but here it must be kept in mind that both social media marketing and content marketing are separate altogether.